Fire and Ice (1983 film): Home media

 The film was released on VHS, Betamax, CED, and LaserDisc by RCA/Columbia Pictures Home Video in 1983.
 GoodTimes Home Video re-released the film on VHS in 1988.
 In 2005, it was released on DVD by Blue Underground Entertainment on a limited edition two-disc set, paired with the documentary Frazetta: Painting With Fire, about the film's co-creator and producer, Frank Frazetta.
 The company later released the film on Blu-ray in 2008 with Remastered 1080p video and a 7.1 surround sound remix in both Dolby TrueHD and DTS-HD Master Audio.

 Remake

 In 2010, Robert Rodriguez announced that he would direct a live-action remake of the film.
 Bakshi stated that he did not want any involvement with the film, but he agreed to license the rights to Rodriguez.
 The deal closed shortly after Frazetta's death.
 On December 18, 2014, Sony Pictures Entertainment acquired the filming rights to the live-action remake version of the film, to be directed by Robert Rodriguez.

+Comic series

+In July 2022 Dynamite Entertainment announced they would be publishing a prequel comic series in collaboration with Frazetta Girls and Bakshi Productions.
+In May 2023 they announced that Fables creator Bill Willingham would be writing the series, with artwork by Leonardo Manco.
+Fire And Ice #1 was published by Dynamite Entertainment in August 2023 with covers by Manco, Bill Sienkiewicz, Francesco Francavilla, Mahmud Asrar, and Joseph Michael Linsner, as well as the original Frank Frazetta poster.